NataliaSegura/Macrocomplex-builder/README.md

 *7*. **Heteroatoms and water matter**

 The active site of a protein often is composed by anions and cations.
 This information is described in the heteroatoms.
-4SMAcroBuilder can use the heteroatom and water coordinates and information to construct the macrocomplex so we are not losing biological information.
+MacrocomplexBuilder can use the heteroatom and water coordinates and information to construct the macrocomplex so we are not losing biological information.

-## Limitations
+## Computational cost

-*1*. **Increase of the computational cost with number of atoms in macrocomplex**

 One of the main limitations dealing with the creation of a macrocomplex is the number of atoms and number of interactions it has.
 That's why we did a deeper anaylisis of these two factors using the microtuble folder.
 What is advantatgeous about this macrocomplex is that without any limitations it can go on forever without stopping, more or less like in a cell.
 But, limiting its parameters, it enables us to analyse our program.

-We did a series of test normalizing by number of atoms and interactions.
-The microtuble has two different chains, with an average of 3347 atoms and 2 interactions by chain.
+We did a series of tests normalizing by number of atoms and interactions.
+The microtuble has two different chains, with an average of 3347 atoms and 4 interactions by chain.

-Thanks to the illimited number of chains input that we can test when creating the microtubul we can asses its growing time curve.
+Thanks to the illimited number of chains input that we can test when creating the microtuble we can asses its growing time curve.
 As it can be seen in the following graph, it might seem that until 200 chains the program followed a linear tendency but when a bigger number of calculations and steps was needed to create the microtuble, i.e. more chains, this behaviour is proven wrong.
 In fact, the program really follows an exponential curve.
 The more atoms/iterations it has to check, the more time it needs to run in an exopenential way.

 <div class="row">
     <div class="col-md-12">
       <div class="thumbnail">
         <img src="/images/analysis.png" alt="time_analysis_image" style="width:600px;height:500px">
         <div class="caption">
-          <h4><b>Figure 5</b></h4>
+          <h4><b>Figure 4</b></h4>
           <p><i>Time performing program analysis.
-In the X-axis there is the number of chains the user can provide with the -t optional argument and in the Y-axis there is the time in seconds 4SMacroBuilder needs.</i></p>
+In the X-axis there is the number of chains the user can provide with the -t optional argument and in the Y-axis there is the time in seconds MacrocomplexBuilder needs.</i></p>
         </div>
       </div>
     </div>
   </div>

+## Limitations

+*1*. **Increase of the computational cost with number of atoms in macrocomplex**

+As it can be seen in the *Figure 4*, the programs follows an exponential curve.
+The more atoms and interactions it has to check, the longer it takes to process.

 *2*. **Microtuble modeling**